 - Who can perform community service projects?

-Students who have successfully completed at least 30 hours towards their degree and attended an OSPAS community service workshop.
+Students who have successfully completed at least 30 hours towards their degree and attended an SASC community service workshop.

 - With what agencies can I perform my community service project?

-You can choose from over 50 agencies OSPAS has identified on the Community Service Partners list.
+You can choose from over 50 agencies SASC has identified on the Community Service Partners list.

 - Can I receive credit for service by campaigning for an individual candidate or proposition?